-- Have students hypothesize what variable might be included in a roof runoff formula and then research the formula on the internet.
+- Have students hypothesize what variables might be included in a formula for the amount of runoff that runs off roofs and then research the formula on the internet.
 The students could then calculate how much runoff would be expected on the school grounds from the school roof.
 (Many reliable internet sites on rain barrels and rain gardens include formulas.
 Good sources include county environmental departments.
-Also see the rain garden booklets provided on the Google drive.) - Follow-up to this.
-Students can determine how large a rain garden would need to be to accommodate the runoff, or how many rain barrels. - Discuss in detail variables that would affect the rate of infiltration (e.g., types of vegetation, recent rain activity, soil types.)
-The National Soil Conservation Service website provides lessons and videos.
+Also see the rain garden booklets provided on ICPRB's Score Four Resources.) - Have students consider variables on the ground and in the soil that would affect the rate of infiltration (e.g., types of vegetation, recent rain activity, soil types.)
+The National Soil Conservation Service website provides lessons and videos on this subject.
+Ensuing Score Four lessons also focus on this topic.